-Nose cancer or NPC is associated with an EBV infection of the white blood cells and nasal lining at the back of the nose.
+Nasopharyngeal cancer (nose cancer) is associated with an EBV infection of the white blood cells and nasal lining at the back of the nose.
 EBV is a very common virus that affects 9 in 10 people by the time they reach adulthood.
 It causes a minor flu-like illness in children and glandular fever in adults.

 Once you are exposed, the virus will persist in the blood cells in a dormant state.
-In some people, the EBV infection subsequently triggers the development of nose cancer, although it is not fully understood how and why.
+In some people, the EBV infection subsequently triggers the development of nasopharyngeal cancer (nose cancer), although it is not fully understood how and why.

 “One of the predisposing factors is suspected to be diet,” said Dr Ranjit.

-The cancer is associated with the high consumption of preserved food such as cured meats, salted fish and fermented soy beans.
+Nasopharyngeal cancer (nose cancer) is associated with the high consumption of preserved food such as cured meats, salted fish and fermented soy beans.
 These foods are high in salt and cancer-causing nitrites.

-According to Dr Ranjit, the link was discovered because there was a high incidence of NPC among the boat people of Hong Kong whose staple diet was salted fish.
+According to Dr Ranjit, the link was discovered because there was a high incidence of nasopharyngeal cancer (nose cancer) among the boat people of Hong Kong whose staple diet was salted fish.

-“It is theorised that the carcinogens released during cooking or eating certain preserved foods ‘primes’ the cells for development of cancer,” Dr Ranjit explained, “Genetics also has a role to play in the risk of getting nose cancer, so if an immediate family member has a history of nose cancer, you may be genetically predisposed to it."
+“It is theorised that the carcinogens released during cooking or eating certain preserved foods ‘primes’ the cells for development of cancer,” Dr Ranjit explained, “Genetics also has a role to play in the risk of getting nasopharyngeal cancer (nose cancer), so if an immediate family member has a history of nasopharyngeal cancer (nose cancer), you may be genetically predisposed to it."